HalcyonOmega/cplusplus-sdk/Docs/Dev/CoreSDK_Design_Architecture/Architectural_Diagrams.md

     MCP_Client o-- MCP_Session : maintains
     MCP_Server o-- MCP_Session : maintains

-    note "Generic wrappers MCP_Request~T~, MCP_Response~T~, MCP_Notification~T~ use specific Params/Result structs."
-    note "Only a few example Params/Result structs are shown for brevity." note "The 'MCP_ListResult~ItemType~' class is a conceptual representation of how list results (e.g. vector of items + cursor) would be structured for various ItemTypes."
+    note "SDK_Client and Feature Stubs provide a method-based API." note "These methods internally use MCP_Request~T~, MCP_Response~T~, and payload structs." note "Generic wrappers MCP_Request~T~, MCP_Response~T~, MCP_Notification~T~ use specific Params/Result structs." note "Only a few example Params/Result structs are shown for brevity." note "The 'MCP_ListResult~ItemType~' class is a conceptual representation of how list results (e.g. vector of items + cursor) would be structured for various ItemTypes."